sandroncello/The-Lexomancer/README.md

 Once every lesson has been used, the history is automatically cleared and a new random cycle begins.

+New lessons can be added to the database at any time and immediately become eligible for selection.

 No VPS, server, or always-on computer is required.

 ---